- Roberts Elementary

 Parents are provided information about the school’s curriculum, assessments, and proficiency level expectations in the following ways:

 Teachers provide a description and explanation of the curriculum in use at Roberts during Curriculum Night/Open House.
-During this event, teachers provide and explain the Core Curriculum Standards/Grade Level Content Expectations for their grade level.
-The teachers share assessments used in their classrooms and notify parents through classroom newsletters and other forms of communication.
+During this event, teachers provide and explain the Core Curriculum Standards for their grade level.
+The teachers share assessments used in their classrooms and notify parents through classroom newsletters, student daily agendas, and other forms of communication when the assessments take place.
 The district and school sends information to the parents regarding when the M-STEP, WIDA, and NWEA assessments will take place.
 Letters are sent explaining their child’s M-STEP, WIDA, and NWEA results in detail.
-The principal uses School Messenger to share important information regarding assessment dates.
+In addition, the principal uses School Messenger and principal updates to share important information regarding assessment dates.
 Classroom teachers inform parents of student proficiency levels and where the student should be upon exiting current grade during parent-teacher conferences.
-Ongoing contact through email and phone calls is provided to those students who fall below proficiency levels.
+Ongoing contact through email and phone calls is provided to those students who fall below proficiency levels with discussion of strategies needed for support.

 Parents have opportunities to share suggestions, participate in decision making, and respond to any suggestions in the following ways: